rimas-kudelis/moodle-block_file/README.md

 This is a File block for Moodle.
 It allows you to embed a single file from Moodle storage as a block in your page.

-The block currently supports embedding audio, video, image and PDF files.
+The block currently supports embedding audio, video, image, PDF and OpenDocument files.
 For files of other types, a link to the file will be shown.

-PDF preview is implemented via Mozilla's PDF.js viewer, a full build of which is supplied in the pdfjs subdirectory.
-Please note that PDF.js is licensed under the terms of Apache license, a copy of which is supplied in the pdfjs/LICENSE file.
+PDF and OpenDocument preview is implemented via [ViewerJS](https://viewerjs.org/), a full build of which is supplied in the viewerjs subdirectory.
+Please note that ViewerJS is licensed under the terms of GNU Affero General Public License, a copy of which is supplied in the viewerjs/AGPL-3.0.txt file.